-The hearers of Mark's gospel in AD 70 know that Peter, James, John, and others among the twelve not only went on this short mission, but after Jesus' resurrection from the dead, spread the good news around the Mediterranean world.
+The first hearers of Mark's gospel in AD 70 know that Peter, James, John, and others among the twelve not only went on this short mission, but after Jesus' resurrection from the dead, spread the good news around the Mediterranean world.
 This second generation of hearers knows that Jesus was put to death and raised up and that preaching Jesus' good news cost the apostles Peter, Andrew, and James their lives.

 Mark's hearers have good reason to fear commitment.
 To follow Jesus' way is to give over one's life to the mission and its ultimate risks.
-Christian fled Jerusalem before its destruction at the hands of the Roman Tenth Legion.
-Like the disciples in Jesus' time, hy Jesus sends out apostles and why he sends out twelve are two different questions.
-In Greek the word apostlein means to send.
-An apostle is one sent on a mission, a missionary.

-Christians forty years later faced their own threats.
+Christian fled the city before its destruction at the hands of the Roman Tenth Legion.
+Like the disciples in Jesus' time, Christians forty years later faced their own threats.

-- Whose commitment as a disciple inspires you? - The Jesuits hope that the experiences of young adults as mission volunteers "ruin them for life."
-What do you suppose this means? - What is an experience that has ruined you for any other life than that of a disciple?
+• Whose commitment as a disciple inspires you?

+• The Jesuits hope that the experiences of young adults as mission volunteers "ruin them for life."
+What do you suppose this means?

+• What is an experience that has ruined you for any other life than that of a disciple?